The field of broadband and broadcasting includes the following markets:

 - The television broadcasting, allowing to distribute audiovisual services (for example television channels) via the network of the cable operators.

 Before that, the regulatory framework for the unbundling of the local loop and the bitstream access was established by the market analysis of 1 July 2011 and, before that, the market analysis of 10 January 2008.
+In July 2022, the BIPT assessed the evolution of the broadband and TV markets since 2018.

 As far as the television broadcasting is concerned, a specific market analysis (also adopted on 1 July 2011) was previously in force.